ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </svg>
 ```

-They both have a `set` function which returns a promise and lets you override the options:
+They both have a `set` function, which returns a promise and lets you override the options:

 ```ts:App.svelte
 async function onmousedown() {